-Harbor seals may have great value as an indicator species of environmental conditions in the GEM region They are important in the food web, both as upper level predators on commercially exploited fishes and other fishes and invertebrates, and also as a food resource for killer whales and Alaska Native hunters Because they are non-migratory and have low dispersal rates, changes in their abundance and behavior should be reflective of changes in local environmental conditions in the areas they inhabit Further, they are relatively easy to study, and during the past 30 years a considerable amount of baseline data has been collected on their abundance, distribution, and other aspects of their biology and ecology
+Harbor seals may have great value as an indicator species of environmental conditions in the GEM region.
+They are important in the food web, both as upper level predators on commercially exploited fishes and other fishes and invertebrates, and also as a food resource for killer whales and Alaska Native hunters.
+Because they are non-migratory and have low dispersal rates, changes in their abundance

-3.11.2.5 Sea Otter
+7.13.2.5 Sea Otter